Administration Initiatives

 Services to Child Survivors and Witnesses of Domestic Violence

-CYFD BHS provides funding, program support, oversight, and standards for immediate shelter and supportive services for survivors of domestic and dating violence and their dependents including specialized services for abused parents and their children.
+CYFD FS provides funding, program support, and oversight for immediate shelter and supportive services for survivors of domestic and dating violence and their dependents including specialized services for abused parents and their children.

-Accounting for approximately 55% of all public and private domestic violence funding in New Mexico, CYFD-funded service providers served 10,800 survivors and their dependents in FY21.
-Supplementary funding supports the Children’s Capacity Building Project, which is an ongoing effort to enhance the quality and depth of responses to children in domestic violence programs throughout New Mexico.
-CYFD also provides oversight and funding for DV offender treatment programs, to reduce future incidents of domestic and dating violence and will be developing concentrated coordinated community response efforts in select communities in the coming years.
-One innovative project is the implementation of the Safe & Together Model in New Mexico, which focuses on culture change withing protective services to focus on the perpetrator pattern of abuse and partnering with protective parents.
-A pilot project in Doña Ana County dramatically increased communication and collaboration between the domestic violence service provider and CYFD Protective Services and has the overarching goals of reducing removals and increasing safety of children in families experiencing domestic violence.
+Accounting for approximately 45% of all public and private domestic violence funding in New Mexico, CYFD-funded service providers served 9,059 survivors and their dependents in FY24.
+Supplementary funding supports the Children’s Capacity Building Project, which is an ongoing effort to enhance the quality and depth of responses to children in domestic violence programs throughout New Mexico and their protective parents.
+CYFD also provides oversight and funding for DV offender treatment programs, to reduce future incidents of domestic and dating violence and supports the New Mexico Coalition Against Domestic Violence to build coordinated community response efforts in three focus communities and thirteen additional communities throughout New Mexico.
+Coordinated Community Response efforts connect law enforcement, prosecutors, courts, probation, and additional stakeholders in a community to increase the safety of survivors and their families.

 In 2014, the New Mexico Coalition Against Domestic Violence (NMCADV) partnered with CYFD to increase trauma-informed services to families exposed to domestic violence.
 The goals of the Children’s Capacity Building Project (CCBP) are to assist and support children exposed to domestic violence in healing from the trauma they have experienced and to repair and rebuild the relationship between the non-abusing/protective parent and the child impacted by the abuse.
-The number of CCBP Sites providing domestic violence survivor service programs have increased from seven in FY15 to 36 in FY23.
-For a comprehensive list, visit https://www.cyfd.nm.gov/behavioral-health/new-mexico-domestic-violence-programs/cyfd%E2%80%90funded-domestic-violence-survivor-services-programs/
+There are currently seventeen (17) CCBP project sites.
+For a comprehensive list of survivor service, children’s capacity building, and offender treatment project sites, visit cyfd.nm.gov.